-Each organization should contain at least one environment.
+Each organization should contain at least one environment in addition to the Administrators environment.
 Large global enterprises can have several environments, which can be based on region or on enterprise operations, such as staging or production.

 Environments contain the core resources on which all identity services are built.
 Environments encompass: